 Shark Tank Proper Good Update

-- Entrepreneur: Christopher and Jennifer Jane
+- Entrepreneurs: Christopher and Jennifer Jane

 - Business: Meal order service with natural, healthy soups